intel/tcf/tests/README.rst

 Features
 --------

+- current testcase set in msgid/context
+- report_*() add to the counts of the current testcase

 - remove tests/symlinks, hardcode paths

 - FIXME: hack no arguments to @tcfl.tc.target so no () are needed http://stackoverflow.com/a/3932122